AlmaasLab/BiGMeC/README.md

 [![DOI](https://zenodo.org/badge/273448678.svg)](https://zenodo.org/badge/latestdoi/273448678)

 # BiGMeC - Biosynthetic Gene cluster Metabolic pathway Constructor
-The BiGMeC pipeline makes a draft reconstruction of the metabolic pathway associated with a non-ribosomal peptide synthetase (NRPS) or polyketide synthase (PKS)biosynthetic gene cluster.
-The pipeline takes the .gbk file produced by [antiSMASH](https://antismash.secondarymetabolites.org) and produces a JSON-file that can be readily incoporporated into a genome-scale metabolic model using available software such as [cobrapy](cobrapy.readthedocs.io/) or [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/).
+The BiGMeC pipeline makes a draft reconstruction of the metabolic pathway associated with a non-ribosomal peptide synthetase (NRPS) or polyketide synthase (PKS) biosynthetic gene cluster.
+The pipeline takes an individual region Genbank (.gbk) file produced by [antiSMASH](https://antismash.secondarymetabolites.org) and produces a JSON-file that can be readily incoporporated into a genome-scale metabolic model using available software such as [cobrapy](cobrapy.readthedocs.io/) or [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/).
 The pipeline leverages the genome-scale metabolic model of _S. coelicolor_ ([Sco-GEM](https://github.com/SysBioChalmers/Sco-GEM)) as a database for reactions and metabolites.

 ## Requirements
 - python 3 (>=3.5).